Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Emotion Diffusion Classifier

-A simple and intuitive approach to achieve the goal is to adopt CoDiT, whose objective function is defined as follows:
+\textbf{Discrepancy training.} To address this issue, we propose increasing the noise-prediction errors for negative image-text pairs.
+A simple and intuitive approach is to adopt discrepancy training, whose objective function is defined as follows:

-where $c_{p}$ and $c_{n}$ denote the positive and negative prompts, respectively, and $\lambda_{1}$ represents the weight for errors associated with negative image-text pairs.
-The negative prompts $c_{n}$ are incorrect text descriptions, for example, a description like ``A photo of a disgusted facial expression'' for an image showing a happy facial expression (as illustrated in Fig. \ref{fig:AMDiT}(a)).
-In the experiments, $c_{n}$ is randomly chosen.
-CoDiT explicitly maximizes the discrepancy in noise-prediction error between positive and negative pairs.
-Although the $\mathcal{L}_{\rm CoDiT}$ loss benefits classification, challenges arise when tuning the hyperparameter $\lambda_{1}$.
-On the one hand, large values of $\lambda_{1}$, such as 0.5 or 1, lead to instability during training - prediction errors for both positive and negative pairs severely increase as training proceeds, even though their discrepancy also grows.
-This contradicts the goal of diffusion models, which is to minimize errors for positive descriptions, and deteriorates the model's ability to estimate real data distribution.
-On the other hand, small values of $\lambda_{1}$, such as 0.01 or 0.005, limit the contribution of negative image-text pairs, reducing the emphasis on increasing noise-prediction errors for negative descriptions.
-Consequently, the model is less effectively encouraged to distinguish between positive and negative pairs, limiting the performance improvement of EmoDC.
+where $c_{p}$ and $c_{n}$ denote the positive and negative prompts, respectively.
+The negative prompts $c_{n}$ are incorrect text descriptions, for example, ``A photo of a disgusted facial expression'' for an image showing a happy facial expression (as illustrated in Fig. \ref{fig:AMDiT}(a)).
+Rather than computing noise-prediction errors for all negative prompts, we randomly sample one negative prompt per sample, which significantly reduces training time and memory usage.
+However, the objective function in Equation~(\ref{eq:discrepancyloss}) may lead to unstable training: noise-prediction errors for both positive and negative pairs can increase dramatically as training proceeds, even though their discrepancy also grows.
+This contradicts the goal of diffusion models, to minimize errors for positive descriptions, and significantly degrades the model's capacity to estimate the real data distribution.